- Changes to JDAP Boundaries (July 2015)

 The former Peel JDAP, containing the district areas of Mandurah, Murray, Boddington and Waroona will be discontinued.
 The district areas of Mandurah and Murray will be amalgamated into the Metro South West JDAP.
 The district areas of Boddington and Waroona will be amalgamated into the newly established Mid-West/Wheatbelt JDAP.

-Under the Planning and Development (Development Assessment Panels) Regulations 2011, DAPs must be administered by an officer(s) of the Department of Planning, and the CEO of the Department must establish a DAP website.
+Under the Planning and Development (Development Assessment Panels) Regulations 2011, DAPs must be administered by an officer(s) of the Department of Planning, Lands and Heritage, and the CEO of the Department must establish a DAP website.

-Development Assessment Panels report directly to the Minister for Planning, and do not form part of the Department of Planning or the Western Australian Planning Commission.
+Development Assessment Panels report directly to the Minister for Planning, and do not form part of the Department of Planning, Lands and Heritage or the Western Australian Planning Commission.
 For administrative efficiency, the DAP website is hyperlinked from the Department of Planning and Western Australian Planning Commission website.

 Development Assessment Panels Secretariat

 Should you wish to provide feedback or lodge a complaint on the DAPs process, please contact us by email.